Pay & Entitlements

 Looking for overseas COLA?

 OCONUS COLA is a separate, non-taxable allowance for members stationed overseas.
-Rates change with every pay period based on exchange rates.
+Rates are adjusted for currency fluctuations as frequently as twice a month.

 About this entitlement